-- Standard pipelines apply each algorithm to the whole input texts. - For a given text mining task, not all portions of a text are relevant. - After each analysis step, irrelevant portions can be filtered out. - Size of portions trades efficiency for effectiveness.
+- Standard pipelines apply each algorithm to the whole input. - For a given text mining task, not all portions of a text are relevant. - After each analysis step, irrelevant portions can be filtered out. - The size of the portions trades efficiency for effectiveness.

-Example: Extraction of companies' founding dates
+Example: Extraction of founding dates

-• Data.
+Data.
 CoNLL'03 test set with 231 news articles.

-Some sentence level results
+Some sentence-level results